- Dr Claire Haggett

 Guidance and Feedback Hours

-- Wednesdays 10.30 - 12.30 during semesters.
-Please email me for an appointment at other times.
+- Wednesdays 10-12 during teaching time.
+Please email me for an appointment at other times - I am always happy to see students.
 Please note that I work part time (60%).

 - PhD in Sociology, University of Surrey